lsst-dm/dmtn-183/index.rst

 Use cases
 ---------

-Broadly speaking, the Alert Database will have three uses:
+Broadly speaking, the Alert Database will have two primary uses:

 1. It will serve as an authoritative historical record, archiving all the alert data that the project has sent out through alert streams.
 2. It will also permit science users to retrieve individual alert packets using an identifier that they got from somewhere else (for example, from a circular, or a query to the PPDB).
-3. Finally, it will assist users who are developing software by providing large batches of alert data which can be used to generate a simulated stream, test online algorithms, and evaluate alert filtering techniques.

-Each of these use cases has design consequences.
+In addition, we aim to be flexible enough to support two possible additional use cases, without immediately committing to their development:

+3. We may wish to provide bulk access to large piles of alert data (for example, several entire nights' alerts) for development and training of algorithms which process alert data.
+4. We may wish to act as the low-level backend which supports an alert filtering service.

 Use cases: a historical record
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Because the Alert Database acts as a historical record, it must keep all data in perpetuity.
-This amounts to about 240 terabytes per year (see "Data Sizing Calculations" below).
+This amounts to about 120 terabytes per year (see "Data Sizing Calculations" below).

-To be a good historical record, we need to take data durability seriously.
-All writes to the Database from the Alert Production system must be fully stored before they are acknowledged, and we must be able to back up the Alert Database to protect from data loss.

 The only operations that should be permitted are reads and writes; updates and deletes should not be possible in the normal course of events.
 They might be necessary for corrective action if there has been a serious bug, but they certainly should not be exposed to ordinary users.

+.. _queryable DB:

 Use cases: queryable DB
 ^^^^^^^^^^^^^^^^^^^^^^^